Study Design for Performance & Interaction at UCL

 History and Theory Coordinator

 Prof Stephen Gage

 The Bartlett’s Professor of Innovative Technology, Stephen Gage is an internationally recognised leader in education of interactive and performance architecture.
 He has taught at The Bartlett since 1993, holding posts as Director of Technology & Director of Architectural Design as well as leading various funded research projects, and supervising Masters & PhD students.
 His graduates are now some of the industry leaders in interactive and performance architecture including Jason Bruges, Dominic Harris & Usman Haque to name just a few.

-Formerly Architectural Designer at Heatherwick Studio, Jessica responsible for the production of Google Campus in Mountain View and the Hudson Yards Vessel sculpture projects in New York.
+Originally from Melbourne Australia via Ithaca, Seoul and Zurich.
+Jessica is an architect, designer, creative coder + educator.
+She is currently pursuing her interests in drawing and robotics for interactive design explorations.
+Formerly architectural designer at Heatherwick Studio, Jessica responsible for the production of Google Campus in Mountain View and the Hudson Yards Vessel sculpture projects in New York.
 She has taught at the Bartlett on undergraduate and postgraduate programmes.

 Fiona Zisch | Interactive Architecture Lab

 Architect and experimental psychologist with experience in film production design and designing for extreme environments – Fiona Zisch researches the cognition, experience, and reciprocity of architectural space, bodies, and movement.
 She works between the Institute of Behavioural Neuroscience at UCL and the Bartlett School of Architecture.
 She also teaches undergraduate Experimental Psychology at UCL.
 Fiona speaks at and organises international architecture and neuroscience conferences and festivals, has collaborated on a number of multidisciplinary research projects, and acts as a consultant for architecture and technology companies.
 She has published papers and book chapters in an array of research fields.